jesuscopado/fashionMNIST-groupedlabels/README.md

 ```bash
 python eval.py [arguments]
 ```

+NOTE: Evaluating on CPU a model trained on GPU could cause issues at this state.

 ## Testing
 Unit tests can be found under the `test/` directory.
 To run the tests: